VictorTJiang/Victor_BlueStampPortfolio/index.md

 For this milestone, I completed all aspects of the physical body of the self-driving car.
 The entire building process took around two hours, and was finished in one day.
 I also implemented the code allowing the car to move through set instructions.
 It can move in all directions and turn, as well as accelerate and deccelerate.

 ## Technical Breakdown
 A 9V battery acts as the power source of the car, and is plugged into the Arduino Uno.
 The Arduino is the "brain" of the car, where code is uploaded.
 The L9110 motor driver connects the Arduino to two TT motors that move the wheels of the car.
 The motor driver helps the Arduino precisely control the actions of those motors.
-Lastly, both the Arduino and the motor driver are connected to the bread board, which acts as a hub for all connecting wires and delivers power to the robot's components.
+Lastly, both the Arduino and the motor driver are connected to the bread board, which acts as a hub for all connecting wires and delivers power to the robots components.

 ![Headstone Image](basicwiringstuff.png)

 Figure x: A diagram of the wiring done to allow the robot to move off of preset instructions.
 Red wires are 5V or VCC (power), and black wires are GND (ground).
 The blue and green wires connect the motor drive to the Arduino.

 ## Challenges
-I didn't run into many difficulties during this milestone.
-The assembly of the robot went along smoothly, but the robot wouldn't move.
-I originally thought it was a wiring problem, but after rewiring the robot still didn't move.
-I then noticed that the Arduino itself wasn't recieving power, so I swapped out the battery, which didn't resolve the issue.
-The problem was with the adapter, and after replacing it the car functioned properly.
-The process of coding the functions went smoothly, with a few wiring issues that were easily fixed (I put the wires in the wrong headers).
+The assembly of the robot car went along smoothly, but the robot would not move.
+I originally thought it was a wiring problem, but after redoing the wiring it still would not move.
+I then noticed that the Arduino itself was not recieving power, so I swapped out the battery.
+When that still did not resolve the issue, I discovered that the problem was with the adapter.
+After replacing it the car functioned properly.

 ## Next Steps
 For my next steps, I will continue to develop the functions of the robot and incorporate both the object avoidance and the ultrasonic sensor.